mandeeps708/tutorials/TABLEOFCONTENTS.md

 + imageInfo.rb - Script to extract information from an image file
 + thumbnail.rb - Script to create thumbnails from images
 + resizePhoto.rb - Script to resize images
++ watermark.rb - Script to watermark images
++ bwPhoto.rb - Script converts images to black and white